The 3 horizons in lean innovation portfolio management

 In this article we will cover the 3 horizons of innovation.
-We will link these horizons to lean innovation portfoliomanagement.
-Next to this, we will introduce two new canvas models: the Horizons Canvas and the Horizons Portfolio Canvas.
+We will link these horizons to lean innovation portfolio management.
+Next to this, we will explain how to calculate a match / mismatch with the desired situation.

-The ‘Three horizons framework’ was originally published by Baghai, Coley et al (2000) and has been an important model for growth, change and innovation ever since.
+The '3 horizons framework' was originally published by Baghai, Coley et al (2000) and has been an important model for growth, change and innovation ever since.

 The original model is focused on growth.
 The model offers a framework to look to the future without losing the context of today.
 Core idea is that a company is working on activities simultaneously in all three horizons.
 Only in this way continuous, long term growth can be achieved.